 Key Facts

-- PMS symptoms usually begin the week before a menstrual period and get better or go away completely when a women’s period starts
+- PMS symptoms usually begin the week before a menstrual period and get better or go away completely when a period starts

 - Common symptoms of PMS: mood swings, breast soreness, bloating, acne, cravings for certain foods, and fatigue.